 - Documented evidence of 12 hours of observation time in a physical therapy setting.
 When an applicant applies to the program, a required form will need to be used to document these hours.
 This form is available through Student Services.

-Important Note: Due to the current circumstances of COVID-19, the program is waiving the observation hour requirement for students entering in the fall of 2020.
-In place of the observation requirement, students need to prepare an essay on a required form which is available through Student Services.
+Important Note: Due to the current circumstances of COVID-19, the program is waiving the observation hour requirement for students entering in the fall of 2021 until further notice.
+In place of the observation requirement, students can prepare an essay on a required form which is available through Student Services.
 If students complete the essay while this policy is in effect, the observation hours will be waived.

 An applicant’s file will not be reviewed until all application criteria have been submitted.